Stake-governed tug-of-war and the biased infinity Laplacian: Introduction

 \subsubsection{Biased infinity harmonic functions}

-\begin{definition} For $\lambda \in [0,\infty)$, let $h(\lambda,\cdot): V \lora [0,1]$ denote the $\lambda$-biased\footnote{Peres--\v{S}uni\'c would prefer to call this function $\lambda^{-1}$-biased.
-We adopt the name $\lambda$-biased because it is not only simpler but also consistent with an albeit-perhaps-unfair tendency to adopt the point of view of the maximizing player, who may interpret a high probability of winning any given turn as arising from a highly positive bias.} infinity harmonic function on $V$ with boundary data $p: V_B \lora [0,\infty)$.
+\begin{definition} For $\lambda \in [0,\infty)$, let $h(\lambda,\cdot): V \lora [0,\infty)$ denote the $\lambda$-biased\footnote{Peres--\v{S}uni\'c would call this function $\lambda^{-1}$-biased.
+Our parametrization follows an albeit-perhaps-unfair tendency to adopt the point of view of the maximizing player, who associates a higher probability of winning to a higher value of the bias.} infinity harmonic function on $V$ with boundary data $p: \boundarymac \lora [0,\infty)$.
 This function is the solution to the system of equations

-subject to $h(v) = p(v)$ for $v \in V_B$.
+subject to $h(v) = p(v)$ for $v \in \boundarymac$.
 Recall that, by $u \sim v$, we mean that $u \in V$ with $(u,v) \in E$. \end{definition}

 The solution exists and is unique: see~\cite[Section~1.5]{PeresSunic}.
-We will recall the effective algorithm of Peres and \v{S}uni\'c \cite{PeresSunic} to compute this value in Section~\ref{s.tools}.
-The structure of this solution is particularly simple for root-reward trees, which we now define.
+We will recall an efficient algorithm of Peres and \v{S}uni\'c \cite{PeresSunic} to compute this value in Section~\ref{s.tools}.
+The structure of this solution is particularly simple for root-reward trees, which we next define.
+As we will see, the key feature of these trees is that the solution can be iteratively computed using a decomposition of the tree into paths in a way that does not depend on the value of $\lambda$.